maxwellgriffith345/maxwellgriffith345/README.md

 -  How to reach me maxwellgriffith345@gmail.com

 ## [Formula 1 Project](https://github.com/maxwellgriffith345/Python_Projects)
+   Skills Used: Python, SQL, Matplotlib, Seaborn <br/>
-   A data mining project to scrap the race results for every race from 1950 - 2020, exctracting over 20,000 lines of data.
-The data includes drivers name, finishg position, points earned, race location, race circuit, race date, and laps raced.
-I leveraged Beautfil Soups HTML parcing and Pandas data frame tools to find the infromatin I needed and load it to a matrix. <br/>
+   A data mining project built to scrape the race results for 1950 - 2020, exctracting over 20,000 lines of data.
+I leveraged Python libraries Beautfil Soup for HTML parcing and Pandas' data frame tools.
+I cleaned the data in excel, created a database, and used SQL to answer questions about drivers,treams and circuits.
+[F1 SQL](https://github.com/maxwellgriffith345/SQL_Projects/tree/main/F1DataBase)  Diving into the ccontentious  2020 season I created visualizations for the battle betweent he top two drivers.
+Using Seaborn and Matplotlib I created different views to show the points battle.<br/>
-  I then cleaned the data and prerped it for analysis.
-Many of the tracks and drivers names are formated with excluded characters.
-I searched the data for invalid characters and replaced them with useable alternatives.  <br/>
-  I loaded the data into a local database and used SQL to run quries with the motivation of answering basic facts about driver perofmrance.
-[F1 SQL](https://github.com/maxwellgriffith345/SQL_Projects/tree/main/F1DataBase)  <br/>